How to Connect Webflow Forms to HubSpot?

 In your Webflow design, add the element you want to apply the border gradient to.
 This could be a button, a div block, or any other element.

-Instead of directly adding a border to the element, you'll create a gradient on the element's parent block.
-This will create the visual effect of a border.
+Instead of directly adding a border to the element, you'll create a gradient on the element's parent block, a common technique for achieving a gradient stroke border in Webflow.

-In the gradient editor, you'll define the colors and direction of the gradient.
+In the Webflow gradient text editor, you'll define the colors and direction of the gradient.

-To make the button itself appear seamless with the background and create a stronger border illusion, you can set the button's fill color to match the page background color.
+To make the button itself appear seamless with the background and create a stronger border illusion, you can use a border color linear gradient and set the button's fill color to match the page background color.

-By following these steps, you can create stylish and eye-catching Webflow gradient border that enhance your website's design.
+By following these steps, you can create stylish and eye-catching Webflow gradient borders that enhance your website's design.

 Also, Know: 5 Best Sliders to Enhance Your Webflow Website